 \section{Introduction}

-Mixed-integer optimization is fundamental to many control applications that involve discrete decision-making, such as autonomous driving \citep{quirynen2024real}, traffic signal coordination with connected automated vehicles \citep{le2024distributed}, multi-robot pickup and delivery \citep{camisa2022multi}, motion planning and task assignment for robot fleets \citep{salvado2018motion}, or signal temporal logic specifications \citep{belta2019formal}.
-However, solving a mixed-integer program (MIP) is computationally NP-hard because it involves combinatorial search over discrete decision variables.
-Consequently, the computation time can increase exponentially with problem size or constraint complexity, making MIPs generally unsuitable for real-time control or decision-making.
+Mixed-integer optimization is fundamental to many control applications involving discrete decision-making, such as autonomous driving \citep{quirynen2024real}, traffic signal coordination with connected automated vehicles \citep{le2024distributed}, multi-robot pickup and delivery \citep{camisa2022multi}, motion planning and task assignment for robot fleets \citep{salvado2018motion}, and signal temporal logic specifications \citep{belta2019formal}.
+However, solving a mixed-integer program (MIP) is NP-hard because it requires combinatorial search over discrete decision variables.
+Consequently, computation time can grow exponentially with problem size or constraint complexity, making MIPs generally unsuitable for real-time control or decision-making.